EDUCBA

 Here we have concatenated the Summary Sheet in cell A2 of the Indirect Sheet & referenced the B7 cell from the Summary Sheet in the Indirect Sheet.

 Note: INDIRECT Function is not the most often used formula.
-But it could be a lethal weapon in extreme cases to save a lot of time and automate the cell value.
-Try to use it regularly, and you will get a hang on it.
+But it could be a lethal weapon in extreme cases to save time and automate the cell value.
+Try to use it regularly, and you will get a hang of it.

 Things to Remember

-• The reference must be a valid reference otherwise; function will return a #REF error.
+• The reference must be valid; otherwise, the function will return a #REF error.

-• When it is referring to the other workbook, the respective workbook should be in an open mode to get the results.
+• When referring to the other workbook, the respective workbook should be in an open mode to get the results.

 • Generally, an INDIRECT function will return an A1 style reference by default.

-• When we are using [a1] reference as FALSE, we need to put 0 and put 1 for TRUE.
+• When using [a1] reference as FALSE, we need to put 0 and 1 for TRUE.

-• In R1C1 style reference, you can use formulas like COUNTA to give a reference to the row or column dynamically.
-If the data increases, it will be a dynamic function and need not change every now and then.
+• In R1C1 style reference, you can use formulas like COUNTA to dynamically give a reference to the row or column.
+If the data increases, it will be a dynamic function and need not change now and then.

 Recommended Articles